ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 PUMS recent immigrants consistent with GQ person moves are sampled using person weights with replacement until the desired number of simulants added in GQ person moves is reached.

-Sampled individuals may have age and/or PUMA perturbed, as described in the :ref:`perturbation section below <census_prl_perturbation>`.
+Sampled individuals may have age perturbed, as described in the :ref:`perturbation section below <census_prl_perturbation>`.
-They are assigned a household ID for a randomly-selected GQ type matching their institutional/non-institutional status, as well as the corresponding shared addresses, as is done at population initialization.
+They are assigned to a randomly-selected GQ type "household" matching their institutional/non-institutional status, as is done at population initialization.

 *Non-reference-person moves*
 """"""""""""""""""""""""""""